jarviscanada/jarvis_data_eng_JohnPark/springboot/README.md

 Our application is composed of layers - controller layer, service layer and data access layer.
 The controllers are what handles the request using the service layers.
 The service layers handles the business logic of the application.
 The data access layer is composed of Data Access Objects that interacts with JDBC and converts database resource into a java objects that can be handled and manipulated in java program.

-As one can see, QuoteDao is reponsible for accessing and managing the data from quote table.
+As one can see, QuoteDao is reponsible for accessing and managing the data from the quote table.
 It then passes the parsed resource to the QuoteService.
 TraderDao and AccountDao is responsible for accessing and managing the data from account and trader table respectively.
 The parsed data from the database are passed on to service components to continue their processing.
 The same goes for ServiceDao and PositionDao.

 Below, MarketDataDao updates the stocks using data obtained from IEX cloud.
 This is obtained through HTTP client module.